BerkeleyLab/assert/README.md

 Assert
 ======

-A simple assertion utility taking advantage of the Fortran 2018 standard's introduction of variable stop codes and error termination inside pure procedures.
+An assertion utility that combines variable stop codes and error termination in `pure` procedures to produce descriptive messages when a program detects violations of the requirements for correct execution.

 Motivations
 -----------